K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 The JAVA build pack downloads the required libraries through the default repository (http://download.run.pivotal.io )and the version specified in the config file.
 If the application you are deploying needs to use a specific library version, or if the network environment of the cloud platform is limited, you need to change the fixed settings.
 Therefore, the JAVA build pack provides a way to change the version of the libraries provided and the storage location to download them.
-To change the settings associated with these repositories, *&lt;componentname&gt;.yml* in the config directory of the source structure.You can modify the contents of the yml* file.
+To change the settings associated with these repositories, *&lt;componentname&gt;.yml* in the config directory of the source structure.
+You can modify the contents of the yml* file.
 Below is an example of a setup element file.

   ````